vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 The Lavarack Circuit Area is **not** separated from aircraft departing Runway 19 on a procedural SID or aircraft tracking via the RNP-Z and RNP-P Runway 01 approach.

 #### Town Common
+**Town Common** is a helicopter training area north-west of the ARP, within TL MIL CTR airspace.
+The area is divided into three subsections: **Town Common East**, **Town Common West**, and **Many Peaks**.

+Helicopters intending to operate in any part of Town Common should request clearance from ACD.

+!!! phraseology
+    **CROW22**: "Townsville Delivery, helicopter CROW22, Heli Apron, for Town Common West, request clearance."
+    **TL ACD**: "CROW22, Townsville Delivery, cleared Town Common West, not above `A015`, squawk 6417."
+	**CROW22**: "Cleared Town Common West, not above `A015`, squawk 6417, CROW22"

+!!! note
+	Town Common and [Helo West](#helo-west) are overlapping areas.
+Aircraft should not be cleared to operate in the areas simultaneously.

 ## Runway Modes
 ### Preferred Runway Modes